Dmitry Medvedev: Election law changes

 In 2009, Medvedev proposed an amendment to the election law which would decrease the State Duma election threshold from 7% to 5%.
 The amendment was signed into law in Spring 2009.
 Parties receiving more than 5% but less than 6% of the votes would henceforward be guaranteed one seat, while parties receiving more than 6% but less than 7% will get two seats.
 These seats will be allocated before the seats for parties with over 7% support.

 Russian election law stipulates that parties with representatives in the State Duma are free to put forward a list of candidates for the Duma elections, while parties with no current representation need first to collect signatures.
 Under the 2009 amendments initiated by Medvedev, the number of signatures required was lowered from 200,000 to 150,000 for the 2011 Duma elections.
 In subsequent elections, only 120,000 signatures will be required.

 Foreign policy

 In August, during the third month of Medvedev's presidency, Russia took part in the 2008 South Ossetia war with Georgia, which drove tension in Russia–United States relations to a post–Cold War high.
 On 26 August, following a unanimous vote of the Federal Assembly of Russia, Medvedev issued a presidential decree officially recognising Abkhazia and South Ossetia as independent states, an action condemned by the G8.
-On 31 August 2008, Medvedev shifted Russia's foreign policy under his government, built around five main principles:
+On 31 August 2008, Medvedev shifted Russia's foreign policy under his government, built around five main principles, collectively referred to as the Medvedev Doctrine: